Partially-Supervised Novel Object Captioning Leveraging Context from Paired Data: Our Approach: PS-NOC

 \subsection{Synthetic Data Generation}

 We first generate paired synthetic data, i.e., image-caption pairs, for novel objects.
-We use the bounding box annotations of novel objects in partially paired images and replace them into bounding box annotations of candidate objects in fully paired images.
-We also generate the corresponding synthetic caption for this synthetic image.
+To generate synthetic images, we use the bounding box annotations of novel objects in partially paired images and replace them into bounding box annotations of candidate objects in fully paired images.
+We also generate the corresponding synthetic captions for these synthetic images by directly replacing the objects in fully paired captions with novel objects.
 Examples of synthetic data generated using our approach are shown in Figure~\ref{fig:aug_examples}.
 More details are as follows.

-\textbf{Candidate object selection}: We follow the approach similar to FDM-net to identify the candidate objects in fully paired data for replacement with a novel object.
+\textbf{Candidate object selection}: We follow the approach similar to FDM-net~\cite{cao2020feature} to identify the candidate objects in fully paired data for replacement with a novel object.
 In this approach, validation split images containing novel objects are input to a baseline captioning model that is trained on fully paired data.
 For each novel object, the number of occurrences of each fully paired object in the generated captions is used to identify the $m$ most likely candidate objects that the model finds similar to the novel object.
-We generate up to $K$ synthetic images for each novel object, with $K/m$ images for each novel- candidate object pair.
+We generate up to $K$ synthetic images for each novel object, with $K/m$ images for each novel-candidate object pair.
 We also heuristically try to minimize the number of times each novel object image is used, so that we generate synthetic images with diverse novel object features and background contexts.